djui/compendencies/README.md

 compile time by the Erlang compiler.
 These files are usually included using the `-include()` and `-include_lib()` preprocessor flags.

+The module you want to analyze needs to be compiled with the `debug_info` flag.

 Note: Currently not all returned paths are absolute paths.

 # Usage